Twispay/twispay.github.io/hosted-page.md

 ### 2. Create the Payment Form

-On your backend server, first build the requested Json and sign it so that the customer cannot change your data.
+On your back-end server, first build the requested JSON and sign it so that the customer cannot change your data.

 ```javascript
 let orderData = {